Helping Kids and Teens Deal With Grief

 - Maintain at least one routine.
 Even if you can’t maintain all your routines, aim to keep at least one.
 Waking up at the same time, making the beds, walking the dog, having the same dinner or bedtime can help your kids (and you) feel a sense of comfort.

 - Connect with others.
 Interacting with friends and family helps us to not feel so alone in our grief.
-While we still need to practice social distancing, encourage your kids to connect with friends and family through FaceTime, Zoom or other tech options.
+Even if you can't connect with someone in person, encourage your kids to connect with friends and family through FaceTime, Zoom or other tech options.
 Feeling connected and sharing experiences with others can help us feel less alone in our grief.

 - Make time for laughter and joy.
 When facing grief and loss, it can feel like a struggle to find joy.
 It may even feel inappropriate or insensitive to have fun after suffering loss.
 Help your child understand they can hold more than one feeling at a time.
 They can feel sadness and feel happiness.
 They can feel disappointment and feel hope.
 Whether it’s playing a game or watching a funny video, taking moments to laugh and have fun will be a nice break for the entire family.